 Rollin' on the River

 Maybe you've come to Grand Junction for a first-hand look at this Colorado city's bounty of art galleries and distinctive boutiques, or perhaps you're here to sample a Riesling or Merlot from one of the region's esteemed wineries.
-There's plenty to see and do in this mountain-studded community on Colorado's Western Slope.
+There's plenty to see and do in this mountain-studded community of Grand Junction.
 But one of the most memorable ways to soak up the region's unparalleled beauty is by paddling through it.
 This is one of the West's premier whitewater rafting destinations and the roiling rapids of the Colorado River, as they course through Westwater Canyon into Utah, offer some of the area's most thrilling adventures.

 Where Eagles Soar